AdobeDocs/experience-manager-65.en/help/sites-developing/development-practices.md

 ### Aim for high test coverage  {#aim-for-high-test-coverage}

-As a project implementation grows in size, so will the amount of time that is required to test it.
-Without good test coverage, the testing team will not be able to scale and the developers will eventually become buried in bugs.
+As a project implementation grows in size, so does the amount of time that is required to test it.
+Without good test coverage, the testing team cannot scale and the developers eventually become buried in bugs.

-Developers should practice TDD, writing failing unit tests before the production code that will fulfill their requirements.
+Developers should practice Test Driven Development (TDD), writing failing unit tests before the production code that fulfills their requirements.
 QA should create an automated set of acceptance tests to ensure that the system works as expected from a high level.

 There are custom frameworks available, such as Jackalope and Prosper, to make mocking of JCR APIs simpler to ensure productivity of developers while writing unit tests.